 Our experience to date is that the best way to add a new region or area to the WSZF server is to start with data from the NA World Service Office.
 Later, this will also help NAWS in linking the meetings on our BMLT server with the meetings in their database.

 To do this, we will get a spreadsheet from NAWS for your region or area, and import the data into the BMLT server.
 This will also automatically create logins for all the newly imported areas and for the region.
-Right now (as of October 2020), because of the pandemic and lots of closed in-person meetings, we suggest starting with all the imported meetings being “unpublished” — that means they will be in the database but won’t appear in a normal meeting search.
+Because of the pandemic and lots of closed in-person meetings, we suggest starting with all the imported meetings being “unpublished” — that means they will be in the database but won’t appear in a normal meeting search.
 Then you can go and publish meetings that are currently open, probably after fixing up the information.

 As you are entering data for meetings, if the meeting you’re working on has been around for a while, use the “meeting search” button on the edit page to find it.
 Select that meeting and make edits as needed.
 One common situation here will be meetings that used to gather in person and are now virtual or hybrid meetings — see the blog post and videos linked above for how to store the information for such meetings.
 When you’re done entering meetings, delete any NAWS entries for meetings that are permanently closed, or just leave them as “unpublished” if they might reopen.

 Method 2: Entering all the meetings from scratch

 The other option is to just enter everything from scratch.
 Again, the BMLT documentation has details on how to use the meeting editor.